pvico/RX-Dual-Power/README.md

 Any voltage present at the power source inputs can be present at the output.
 So, if **one or both** of the power source voltages is above the maximum voltage of the receiver or servos, *a BEC must be placed **after** the RX Dual Power and **both** power source voltages must be sufficient to drive that BEC*.

-Even with the *available voltage* <sup><a href="#note4">4</a></sup> decreasing due to battery discharge, the receiver and servos will remain powered all the time until this voltage becomes so low that the receiver and/or servos fail.
+With the *available voltage* <sup><a href="#note4">4</a></sup> decreasing due to battery discharge, the receiver and servos will remain powered at all times until this voltage becomes so low that the receiver and/or servos fail.

 ## Power source selection strategy